onezerobinary/revel.github.io/tutorial/firstapp.md

 {% endraw %}{% endcapture %}
 {% highlight htmldjango %}{{ex}}{% endhighlight %}

-Refresh the page, and you should see a greeting:
+Restart the application, and you should see a greeting:

 ![Hello revel](/img/HelloRevel.png)